How Pack Goodies Affect Your Completion Timeline

 - One shared counter per pack type (not per card series)

-- When pity fires, it always gives the most common card type (S4 when S4 is incomplete)
+ceil(1 / combined_card_rate)rolls without a card = guaranteed card - When pity fires, it always gives the most common card type (S4 when S4 is incomplete)

 - Any natural bonus card (S4 or S5) resets the counter

-Expected packs per free bonus card: When S4 is incomplete, pity fires for S4 (cheaper card).
-Once S4 is complete, pity fires for S5 (more valuable but rarer).
+While S4 is incomplete, pity fires for S4, the cheaper card.
+Once S4 is done, it fires for S5, more valuable but rarer.

 | Pack Type | S4 Incomplete (free S4) | S4 Complete (free S5) |